ibm-cloud-docs/activity-tracker/manage_events.md

 * You can assign specific access policies to the service ID that restrict permissions on the {{site.data.keyword.cos_full_notm}} instance.
 Restrict the service ID to only have writing permissions on the bucket where you plan to archive the events.

-## Classify events by using categories
+## Classifying events by using categories
 {: #manage_events_category}

 You can define categories through the **Categories** section in the web UI.